SESYNC-ci/basic-git-lesson/docs/_slides/config.md

 ~~~
 {:.text-document title="Console"}

-Here, you are prompted to enter your username and password. **Instead of typing in your
+**IMPORTANT**: When you are prompted to enter your password,
-password, type or paste your GitHub [personal access token][pat] that you created earlier.**
+**paste your GitHub [personal access token][pat]** into the prompt, *not* the password
+that you use to sign in to GitHub.com in your browser.
+On Windows you will need to use
+`Shift`+`Insert` or right-click with the mouse to paste, because `Ctrl`+`V` will not
-On Unix-based operating systems, you don't see asterisks appearing when you
+work in a terminal window.
+You won't see asterisks appearing when you paste the token,
-enter the token, but don't worry, it's there!
-After this first push,
+as you do in typical password prompts, but don't worry, it's there!
+{:.notes}

-you will no longer need to use the terminal to push changes.
+After this first push, you will no longer need to use the terminal to push changes.
 You can use the RStudio dropdown menu to both commit and push changes, and
 you won't have to enter the token each time.
 {:.notes}